Bohdan17-bit/Trading-Platform/README.md

 Desktop application that provides opportunities to work out trading strategies and analyze the situation on the cryptocurrency market in "online" mode using a demo account.
 All market data on available cryptocurrencies is received using the Poloniex API (Public Endpoints).

+The platform provides:
+- 3 time frames for building chart (15 min / 30 min / 2 hours);
+- 2 languages to switch (English, Ukrainian);
+- 10 cryptocurrencies (BTC, XRP, ETH, DASH, DOGE, LTC, BNB, SOL, UNI, TRX).
+- 40 thousands dollars on a Demo Account.

+If you want to add new cryptocurrencies, time frame or language, go to the Discussions tab and suggest your own options!

+## How to develop the project further
+1. Give this project a star.
+2. Fork this repository.
+3. Keep improving the project.

 ## Features and Functionality

 ### Login Form